isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Free Lease Queue Allocator
 --------------------------

-It is a sophisticated allocator whose use should be considered in subnets with highly utilized address pools.
-In such cases, it can take a considerable amount of time for the iterative and random allocator to find an available address because they have to repeatedly check if there is a valid lease for the address they will offer.
-The number of checks can be as high as the number of addresses in the subnet when the subnet pools are exhausted.
-It has a direct negative impact on the DHCP response time for each request.
+This is a sophisticated allocator whose use should be considered in subnets with highly utilized address pools.
+In such cases, it can take a considerable amount of time for the iterative or random allocator to find an available address, because they must repeatedly check whether there is a valid lease for an address they will offer.
+The number of checks can be as high as the number of addresses in the subnet when the subnet pools are exhausted, which can have a direct negative impact on the DHCP response time for each request.

 The Free Lease Queue (FLQ) allocator tracks lease allocations and de-allocations and maintains a running list of available addresses for each address pool.
-It allows for picking an available lease in a constant time, regardless of the subnet pools' utilization.
-The allocator continuously updates the list of free leases by removing the allocated leases and adding the released or reclaimed ones.
+It allows an available lease to be selected within a constant time, regardless of the subnet pools' utilization.
+The allocator continuously updates the list of free leases by removing any allocated leases and adding released or reclaimed ones.

-The following configuration snipet shows how to select the FLQ allocator for a subnet:
+The following configuration snippet shows how to select the FLQ allocator for a subnet:

 .. code-block:: json